gabe-sky/puppet-pe_razor_complete/README.md

 It is intended to assist in learning Razor, by making it super-simple to try out a dual-homed Razor server, presumably in a lab with a dedicated VLAN for the DHCP and other provisioning communication.

+This module relies on four others.
+One is the pe_razor module, which a Puppet Enterprise master already has installed.
+The other three are:

+  * nanliu-staging
+  * puppetlabs-firewall
+  * puppetlabs-stdlib

 ## Basic CentOS 6 Example

 With CentOS 6 and a Puppet Enterprise master, you should be able to just do this: